Customer Journey Mapping

 Opportunities to Improve

 An ideal customer journey streamlines workflows, helping users measure and meet their environmental goals more efficiently.
-While it may not be feasible to address all the opportunities for improvement immediately, this output provides a cross-departmental roadmap for team consideration.
+While it may not be feasible to immediately address all the opportunities for improvement, this output provides a cross-departmental roadmap for team consideration.

 ✺ Frequently asked questions ✺